How Council Procures Goods & Services

 How Council purchases goods and services

-Each Council department has buyers who are responsible for sourcing the required goods and services in accordance with Council's policies and procedures.
-Understanding how Council purchases can improve a business's/supplier's chance of becoming a Council supplier.
+Each Council department has buyers who are responsible for sourcing the goods and services they require in accordance with Council's Procurement Policy and procedures.
+Understanding how Council purchases can improve the chances of a business becoming a Council supplier.

 Selling goods and services to Council

-There are a number of ways for a business/supplier to maximise its chances of doing business with Council.
-Council buyers can source quotes through the following portals, and a business/supplier must be registered with these portals to receive requests to quote from Council:
+There are a number of ways for a supplier to maximise its chances of doing business with Council.
+Council buyers can source quotes through the following e-procurement portal, and a supplier is encouraged to be registered with this portal:

-By registering at these portals in the categories (and sub-categories) that best represent the goods and/or services that are being sold, the business/supplier is raising Council buyers' awareness of that business/supplier when they are seeking quotations.
+By registering to this e-procurement portal for all the categories (and sub-categories) that best represent the goods and/or services that are being sold, the supplier is raising Council buyers' awareness of that supplier when they are seeking quotations.

-Council advertises its open tenders in local newspapers, on Council's website and on the VendorPanel Public Tenders website, and a business/supplier must be registered with VendorPanel Public Tenders to receive notifications when a tender is advertised.
+Council advertises its open tenders in local newspapers, on Council's website and on the VendorPanel Public Tenders website.
+A supplier must be registered with VendorPanel Public Tenders to receive notifications when a tender is advertised, and to submit their tender.

 Open tenders